apache/pekko-connectors/docs/src/main/paradox/google-cloud-bigquery.md

   version4=PekkoHttpVersion
 }

-To use the [Jackson JSON library](https://github.com/FasterXML/jackson) for marshalling you must also add the Akka HTTP module for Jackson support.
+To use the [Jackson JSON library](https://github.com/FasterXML/jackson) for marshalling you must also add the Apache Pekko HTTP module for Jackson support.

 @@dependency [sbt,Maven,Gradle] {
   symbol3=PekkoHttpVersion